Matthías Hallgrímsson

 Matthías Hallgrímsson (born 12 December 1946) is an Icelandic former footballer who played as a striker.

-Career

 Club career

 Matthías played club football in Iceland and Sweden for ÍA, Halmia and Valur.
 He was topscorer in the Úrvalsdeild in the 1969 and 1975 seasons.

 International career

-Matthías scored 11 goals in 45 appearances for the Iceland national football team.
+Matthías scored 11 goals in 45 appearances for the Iceland national team.
 4 of those appearances came in FIFA World Cup qualifying matches.